Claude Auguste Court: Later life and death

-After Maharaja Sher Singh's assassination in September 1843, he fled to Firozpur, in British territory, and, ultimately securing his discharge from the Sikh army, proceeded with his Punjabi wife, Fezli Azam Joo and the children to France in 1844.
-He purchased an estate in the countryside and a residence in the city of Paris where he lived until his death in 1880.
-A very useful overview of Court's life in India is found in Jean-Marie Lafont's book Indika: Essays in Indo-French Relations, 1630-1976 [New Delhi, 2000].
-Lafont presents an enormous amount of new information of the 'French Generals" serving in Lahore in the 1820s-30s as well as the intellectual interest France showed in all things Indian in the 19th century.
+After Maharaja Sher Singh's assassination in September 1843, he fled to Firozpur, in British territory, and, ultimately securing his discharge from the Sikh Army, proceeded with his Kashmiri wife, Fezli Azam Joo and their children to France in 1844.
+He purchased an estate in the countryside and a residence in the city of Paris where he lived for the rest of his life.
+The estate in the countryside was in Marseille at no. 144 rue Sylvabelle, purchased in 1859.
+He died in Paris on 21 January 1880 at Avenue Daumesnil 207, aged 86.
+He was buried in Marseille's Saint Pierre cemetery on 25 January 1880 in plot 6 north, row 4, grave no. 13, CP no. 1912.